RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/overview.md

 You can also use the zoom in the *Visualization Editor*.

 Zooming also allows you to change the clear shapes Reveal uses as a map background.
-At a chosen zoom level, you can replace the grey areas with detailed real maps, called *image files* provided by one of the following map services:
+At a chosen zoom level, you can replace the grey areas with detailed real maps, called *image tiles* provided by one of the following map services:

 * Bing
 * Esri